SushantSriv/Exploring_Semantic_depth_in_Image_Captioning/README.md

 json_files_for_COCO/ - JSON output files for the COCO dataset.<br />
 json_files_for_FLICKR/ - JSON output files for the FLICKR dataset.<br />
 LICENSE - Licensing information for project use and distribution. <br />
-README.md - Repository overview and setup guide.
+README.md - Repository overview and setup guide. <br />
+requirements - required libraries and modules.

 ## Installation